assign: Assignment by reference

 i

 Optional.
-Indicates the rows on which the values must be updated with.
-If not provided, implies all rows.
-The := form is more powerful as it allows subsets and joins based add/update columns by reference.
+Indicates the rows on which the values must be updated.
+If not NULL, implies all rows.
+Missing or zero values are ignored.
+The := form is more powerful as it allows adding/updating columns by reference based on subsets and joins.
 See Details.

 In set, only integer type is allowed in i indicating which rows value should be assigned to.
 NULL represents all rows more efficiently than creating a vector such as 1:nrow(x).